 The main hardware component of the Smart Mirror is the system on chip or microcontroller that will be used in its design.
-The system on chip and microcontroller allow the Smart Mirror the execute applications and provide the main features for the Smart Mirror (ex.
+The system on chip and microcontroller allow the Smart Mirror to execute applications and provide the main features for the Smart Mirror (ex.
 Google calendar, clock, music player, etc.).
 The Smart Mirror for this project will use a system on chip (SOC) called the Raspberry Pi 3 B+.
 The Raspberry Pi 3 B+ consists of a CPU (central processing unit) which is used to execute the applications and widgets that will be displayed on the Smart Mirror.
 The Raspberry Pi also consists of SRAM which allows multiple applications and widgets to load at a faster rate.
 This allows users to switch between applications at a fast pace.
 The last major feature of the Raspberry Pi is the Bluetooth capabilities [3].
 Bluetooth will allow other devices (such as the user's phone) to connect to the Smart Mirror.
 Further details of Bluetooth will be covered in the next section.
 The key performance aspects of application access speeds are directly tied to the Raspberry Pi.

 The Raspberry is also used in another smart mirror called Magic Mirror.
 Magic Mirror is an open source smart mirror platform that uses the Raspberry Pi 2 and 3 [4].
-The Magic Mirror project is similar to Team Myr R's project; however, the Team Myr R's Smart Mirror will use the Bluetooth capabilities of the Raspberry Pi.
-The Bluetooth capabilities will be used to connect to the user's phone through a phone app.
-Magic Mirror does not support that feature[4].
+The Magic Mirror project is similar to Team Myr R's project; however, Team Myr R's Smart Mirror will use the Bluetooth capabilities of the Raspberry Pi.